Deepak Chopra: Alternative medicine

 Chopra has been described as "America's most prominent spokesman for Ayurveda".
 His treatments benefit from the placebo response.
-Chopra states "The placebo effect is real medicine, because it triggers the body's healing system."
-Physician and former U.S. Air Force flight surgeon Harriet Hall has criticized Chopra for his promotion of Ayurveda, stating that "it can be dangerous", referring to studies showing that 64% of Ayurvedic remedies sold in India are contaminated with significant amounts of heavy metals like mercury, arsenic, and cadmium and a 2015 study of users in the United States who found elevated blood lead levels in 40% of those tested."
+Chopra states, "The placebo effect is real medicine, because it triggers the body's healing system."
+Physician and former U.S. Air Force flight surgeon Harriet Hall has criticized Chopra for his promotion of Ayurveda, stating, "It can be dangerous," referring to studies showing that 64% of Ayurvedic remedies sold in India are contaminated with significant amounts of heavy metals like mercury, arsenic, and cadmium and a 2015 study of users in the United States who found elevated blood lead levels in 40% of those tested.

 Chopra has metaphorically described the AIDS virus as emitting "a sound that lures the DNA to its destruction".
 The condition can be treated, according to Chopra, with "Ayurveda's primordial sound".
 Taking issue with this view, medical professor Lawrence Schneiderman has said that ethical issues are raised when alternative medicine is not based on empirical evidence and that, "to put it mildly, Dr. Chopra proposes a treatment and prevention program for AIDS that has no supporting empirical data".